Fatah–Hamas conflict: West Bank clashes

 The attacks of Hamas gunmen against Fatah security forces in the Gaza Strip resulted in a reaction of Fatah gunmen against Hamas institutions in the West Bank.
 Although Hamas's numbers were greater in the Gaza Strip, Fatah forces were greater in the West Bank.

 The West Bank had its first casualty when the bullet-riddled body of a Hamas militant was found in Nablus, sparking the fear that Fatah would use its advantage in the West Bank for retaliation against its members' deaths in the Gaza Strip.
 On the same day, Hamas also declared that it was in full control of Gaza, a claim denied by Abbas.

-On 16 June, a Fatah-linked militant group, the al-Aqsa Martyr's Brigades, stormed the Hamas-controlled parliament based in Ramallah in the West Bank.
+On 16 June, a Fatah-linked militant group, the Al-Aqsa Martyr's Brigades, stormed the Hamas-controlled parliament based in Ramallah in the West Bank.
 This act, including the ransack of the ministry of education, was seen as a reaction to similar looting occurring following Hamas' military success in Gaza.

 On 20 June, Hamas leader Mahmoud Zahar declared that if Fatah continued to try to uproot Hamas in the West Bank, it could lead to Fatah's downfall there as well.
 He would not deny when asked that Hamas resistance against Fatah would take the form of attacks and suicide bombings similar to those that Hamas has used against Israel in the past.

+Post-takeover developments

 October 2007 to January 2008: renewed clashes

-On 17 October, clashes erupted in eastern Gaza between Hamas security forces and members of the powerful Heles clan (Fatah-affiliated), leaving up to two dead on both sides.
+On 17 October, clashes erupted in eastern Gaza between Hamas security forces and members of the powerful Hilles clan (a Fatah-affiliated clan), leaving up to two dead on both sides.
 Fatah and Hamas officials gave conflicting accounts of what caused the fighting but the dispute seems to have originated when Hamas officials demanded that the clan return a governmental car.
 Another gun battle on 20 October killed one member of the clan and a 13-year-old boy.
-During the same day, in Rafah, one woman was killed and eight people were injured when Hamas security members traded fire with Islamic Jihad activists.
-Two days later, seven more Palestinians were killed in the internal fighting, including some Hamas militants and a Palestinian Islamic Jihad militant.

 On 12 November, a large demonstration dedicated to the memory of late Palestinian Authority President Yasser Arafat was organized by Fatah in Gaza City.
 With over 200,000 participants, this was the largest Fatah demonstration in the Gaza Strip since the Hamas takeover.
 The demonstration was forcibly dispersed by Hamas gunmen, who fired into the crowd.
 At least six civilians were killed and over 80 people were injured, some from being trampled in the resulting stampede.
-The smaller militant group Islamic Jihad, whose members have clashed with Hamas several times, condemned the shootings.

 On 1 January 2008, at least eight people died in factional fighting in the Gaza Strip.